biocore/qiime/doc/scripts/make_distance_boxplots.rst

 		Suppress plotting of individual "within" boxplot(s) [default: False] `-`-suppress_individual_between
-		Suppress plotting of individual "between" boxplot(s) [default: False] `-`-y_min
+		Suppress plotting of individual "between" boxplot(s) [default: False] `-`-suppress_significance_tests
+		Suppress performing signifance tests between each pair of boxplots [default: False] -n, `-`-num_permutations
+		The number of Monte Carlo permutations to perform when calculating the nonparametric p-value in the significance tests.
+Must be an integer greater than or equal to zero.
+If zero, the nonparametric p-value will not be calculated and will instead be reported as "N/A".
+This option has no effect if --suppress_significance_tests is supplied [default: 0]
+	-t, `-`-tail_type
+		The type of tail test to compute when calculating the p-values in the significance tests. "high" specifies a one-tailed test for values greater than the observed t statistic, while "low" specifies a one-tailed test for values less than the observed t statistic. "two-sided" specifies a two-tailed test for values greater in magnitude than the observed t statistic.
+This option has no effect if --suppress_significance_tests is supplied.
+Valid choices: low or high or two-sided [default: two-sided]
+	`-`-y_min
 		The minimum y-axis value in the resulting plot.
 If "auto", it is automatically calculated [default: 0] `-`-y_max